sampsyo/home/_posts/2015-01-12-swift-cocoa.md

       }
     }

-The transition code almost always needs to explicitly cast the destination controller as a specific controller subclass.
-So the code needs to map the magic string identifier to this type---which feels natural in Objective-C, where this kind of thing happens all the time, and deeply uncomfortable in Swift.
+The transition code almost always needs to explicitly cast the destination controller (with `as MyViewController`).
+So the programmer needs to manually map the magic string identifier to this type.
+The redundancy feels natural in Objective-C, where this kind of thing happens all the time, and deeply uncomfortable in Swift.

 A future Cocoa+Swift framework should make segues first class and strongly typed.
 A mechanism like [type providers][] could help supply types from the storyboard file.